ppuckdee/Artify/README.md

 ## Description

-Illustration App Demo is a lightweight web application designed for creating simple digital illustrations.
-This app allows users to draw with their mouse, place emojis as stickers, and customize their artwork with different colors and line thicknesses.
-The interface makes it accessible for users of all ages and skill levels, fostering creativity and digital art skills.
+Artify is a lightweight web application designed to inspire creativity in children through digital illustration.
+With a simple, intuitive interface, kids can easily draw using their mouse, add playful emoji stickers, and personalize their artwork with a variety of colors and line thickness options.
+The app is designed to be accessible to children of all ages and skill levels, encouraging them to explore their creativity while building foundational digital art skills in a fun, engaging environment.

 ## Features